Mr-Smyth/sunwhere/testing.md

       * The array always displayed in the correct order.
   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
+  4. Re-ran above tests following refactored code to allow for Sat,Sun & Sunday only weekends.
+Set current day to both Saturday and Sunday.
+     * No errors detected.
+     * Output displayed as expected.

 **[Back to index](#Table-of-Contents)**

 * ### displayLocationsResults()

   This function is called from sortLocationScores.
 It gets the sorted array of scores and the weekendWeather object passed in.
-  It then outputs the information to the HTML results page.
+  It then outputs the information to the results.html page.

   The following tests were carried out: